 I see what you did there.

-the-voyage-never-ends asked: I am really glad I accidentally came across your blog a few months ago.
+the-voyage-never-ends said: I am really glad I accidentally came across your blog a few months ago.
 Always makes me smile.

 I’m glad you you like it.
 Really I’m just glad someone other than my mother reads it.